mnseong/multi-to-single.github.io/index.md

     <div class="column is-four-fifths">
         <h2>Abstract</h2>
         <div class="content has-text-justified">
-This page has been created to share preliminary results from the ongoing project *Multi-to-Single: Boosting Large Scene Reconstruction using Distributed Gaussian Splatting*.
+This page has been created to share preliminary results from the ongoing project <em>Multi-to-Single: Boosting Large Scene Reconstruction using Distributed Gaussian Splatting</em>.
 If you have any questions, feel free to reach out to me at wou1202@pusan.ac.kr.
         </div>
     </div>
 </div>